farant/catholic-3rd-millennium/README.md

 26.1.
 Generally through the application of the four non-harmful forces.
 26.1.1.
 The non-harmful forces are most effective because of their ability to
         compel the human interior, i.e. the stronghold of moral disorder.
 26.2.
-Sometimes governments or human systems try to correct each other through
+Sometimes governments or human systems try to influence each other through
       the application of harmful forces.
 This is generally not desirable or effective at achieving any moral good.
 This could also be called "war."